Internationalization (i18n) Interest Group Charter

 Task forces within the IG also have (publicly visible) administrative lists for internal, practical discussions.

 Technical discussions for this Interest Group are conducted in public.
-Working Drafts and Editor's Drafts of documents will be developed on a public repository and may permit direct public contribution requests.
+Working Drafts and Editor's Drafts of documents will be developed in public repositories and may permit direct public contribution requests.
 The meetings themselves are not open to public participation, however.

 Information about the group (including details about deliverables, issues, actions, status, participants, and meetings) is available from the Internationalization Interest Group home page.